Art Deco Animals

 These beautiful art deco animal prints are part of a wall art series features stunning color palettes and fluid gradients.
 I designed these to create a stylish modern art deco décor look for my home office.

-I intended to just draw one of two pieces and ended up falling in love with the style and am still adding pieces to this constantly evolving collection.
+I intended to just draw one of two pieces for myself and ended up falling in love with the style and am still adding pieces to this constantly evolving collection.

-Currently these art deco animals are available as high quality giclee prints in A4 or a larger A3 size and they look amazing with metalic gold, silver or bronze frames.
+Currently these art deco animals are available as high quality giclee prints and look amazing with metallic gold, silver or bronze frames.

 Art Deco was a design style that first appeared in the 1920’s and lasted well into the 1940’s.